ncatlab/nlab-content/pages/1645.md

 * [[Glenn Barnich]], _Classical and quantum aspects of the extended antifield formalism_ ([arXiv:hep-th/0011120](http://arxiv.org/abs/hep-th/0011120))

-The fact that the anomly sits in degree-1 BRST cohomology corresponds to the consistency condition discussed in
+The fact that the anomaly sits in degree-1 BRST cohomology corresponds to the consistency condition discussed in

 * [[Julius Wess]] and B. Zumino, _Consequences of anomalous Ward identities_ , Phys.
 Lett.
 B37 (1971) 95 <a href="http://dx.doi.org/10.1016/0370-2693(71)90582-X">doi</a>
 * R. Stora, _The Wess Zumino consistency condition: a paradigm in renormalized perturbation theory_, Fortsch.
 Phys.
 54:175-182 (2006) [doi](http://dx.doi.org/10.1002/prop.200510266)